Today's Moon Phase: December 4, 2025

 Today’s Moon Phase: December 4, 2025

-Today’s moon phase is the full moon in Gemini, an air sign associated with intelligence and curiosity.
-The moon currently has around 100% illumination from the sun.
+Today’s moon phase is the waning gibbous moon in Gemini, an air sign associated with duality and communication.
+The moon currently has around 99% illumination from the sun.

-According to Moongiant, “The Moon will be visible throughout the night sky, rising at sunset in the east and setting with the sunrise the next morning in the west.”
+According to Moongiant, “During this phase, the moon can be seen in the early morning daylight hours on the western horizon.”

-The full moon phase is the fifth of eight moon phases of the lunar cycle.
-Lasting for about a day (or for technically only a moment), this phase occurs directly between the waxing gibbous and the waning gibbous phases.
-Right now, the sun is illuminating around 100% of the moon.
+The waning gibbous moon phase is the sixth of eight moon phases of the lunar cycle.
+Lasting for about seven days, this phase occurs directly between the full moon and the last quarter moon.
+As the lunar cycle progresses, the sun is illuminating less and less of the Earth-facing side of the moon.

-According to NASA, during this phase, “This is as close as we come to seeing the sun’s illumination of the entire day side of the moon (so, technically, this would be the real half moon).
-The moon is opposite the sun, as viewed from Earth, revealing the moon’s dayside.
-A full moon rises around sunset and sets around sunrise.
-The moon will appear full for a couple of days before it moves into the waning gibbous.”
+According to NASA, “As the Moon begins its journey back toward the sun, the opposite side of the moon now reflects the moon’s light.
+The lighted side appears to shrink, but the moon’s orbit is simply carrying it out of view from our perspective.
+The moon rises later and later each night.”

 According to AstroSeek, “Moon in Gemini manifests itself by the need for changes and spontaneity.
 Safety lies in thinking about your feelings and sharing them with others.
 You can be more talkative and speak with ease these days.
 You might have a better ability to keep a cool head, but beware, [a] cold heart can discourage others.
 Harmony of thinking and feeling is important.”